 Many Breeders are discovering Species Appropriate Raw food diets after discovering and recognizing that they truly offer the very best for dogs and the best possible start in life for their puppies, promoting a natural and steady growth by providing nutrients, vitamins, electrolytes and enzymes naturally balanced by nature.
 This can also be clearly seen with the condition of their coat, skin, stools and general overall health.
-We have had a large number of Breeders that choose to use sure4pets as their main supplier and for additional help regarding nutrition, that have not only seen improvements in the amount of litters being produced, but they have all commented on how healthy the pups are after initially being born and how quickly mum bounces back after giving birth.
+We have had a large number of Breeders that choose to use sure4pets as their main supplier and for additional help regarding nutrition, that have not only seen improvements in the amount of litters being produced, but they have all commented on how much healthier their pups are after initially being born and how quickly mum bounces back after giving birth.

 Feeding New Born Pups

-Firstly and as I’m sure you will be quite aware that puppies, like all animals grow very quickly, leaving very little time to ensure that the foundations of health which are laid down in puppy hood will be good enough to see them through life.
-When a commercial synthetic food is used to grow your pups, we compromise their natural growth rate and development and for a number of reasons.
+Firstly and as I’m sure you will be quite aware, puppies, like all animals grow very quickly, leaving very little time to ensure that the foundations of health which are laid down in puppy hood will be good enough to see them through life.
+Now the problem with using a commercial processed “synthetic food” to grow pups is that this compromises their natural growth rate and development and for a number of reasons.

 Why And How A Commercial Diet Could Cause Damage To Your Growing Puppies

-When puppies are fed a commercial diet their main energy source will most likely include a lot of carbohydrates, not only this, puppies that are fed a lot of carbohydrates may well become fat and too heavy for their bones; which can then cause damage to joints and tendons or other deformities.
+When puppies are fed a processed diet their main energy source will most likely include a lot of carbohydrates, not only this, puppies that are fed a lot of carbohydrates may well become fat and too heavy for their bones; which can then cause damage to joints and tendons or other deformities.

-When we feed our puppies with a commercial diet, anything that has been added to that concoction will also be cooked at very high temperatures, reducing the nutrients/minerals that were available and adding to this the fact the ingredient’s will most likely not come from a great natural and useable source, like the calcium and phosphorus which occurs in a raw diet, what we must realise is that Some person in a white coat somewhere who thinks that it’s fine to feed our carnivores on carbs will also have no problem estimating the artificial addition of nutrients/minerals needed to replace the one’s that have now been cooked out, Suddenly the white coats have replaced Mother Nature and suddenly dogs and animals in general are suffering.
+When we feed our puppies with a processed diet, anything that has been added to that concoction will also be cooked at very high temperatures, reducing the nutrients/minerals that were available and adding to this the fact the ingredient’s will most likely not come from a great natural and useable source, like the calcium and phosphorus which occurs in a raw diet and naturally.
+What we must realize is that there is so called “experts” somewhere who think that it’s not only fine to feed our carnivores on carbs but will also have no problem estimating the artificial addition of nutrients/minerals needed to replace the one’s that have now been cooked out, ultimately we are in a situation where people have replaced Mother Nature and coincidentally dogs and animals in general are suffering.

-When we feed commercial diets, we are putting our puppies health at risk by assuming the manufacturer has estimated the quantities of these vital minerals correctly, the correct ingredients have been used and our puppy’s or any other animal for that matter can actually process artificial minerals efficiently On top of this, processed foods contain chemicals and toxins that are in the form of additives and preservatives, so not only do our puppies have to eat artificial food, they now also have to deal with these extras !
+When we feed processed foods, we are putting our puppies health at risk by assuming the manufacturer has estimated the quantities of these vital minerals accordingly, the correct ingredients have been used and our puppy’s or any other animal for that matter can actually process artificial minerals efficiently On top of this, processed foods contain chemicals and toxins that are in the form of additives and preservatives, so not only do our puppies have to eat artificial food, they now also have to deal with these extras !

 It’s also very difficult to obtain a true picture when a chemical analysis is made of commercial dog foods.
 This is because the results will show the mineral levels present – regardless of their source and how useful and obtainable they actually are to the animal.
 If they cannot process and digest enough of the minerals which appear to be correct in analysis, they risk a deficiency of one or the other and the relationship between the calcium and phosphorus and the very important job they do in growing your pup’s bone and muscle growth will be compromised.
 I would just like to add at this point that green tripe is naturally balanced between phosphorus and calcium 1-1 which is the perfect ration for bone development growth and structure, making it ideal for young puppies.